^

 03 June 2024, 20:53

-Some women who experience early menopause—before age 40—have an increased risk of developing breast and ovarian cancer.
+Some women who experience early menopause — before age 40 — have an increased risk of developing breast and ovarian cancer, according to research presented at ENDO 2024, the Endocrine Society's annual meeting in Boston, Massachusetts.

-"The relatives of these women also have a higher risk of breast, prostate and colon cancer," said Dr. Corrine Welt, chief of endocrinology, metabolism and diabetes at the University of Utah Health in Salt Lake City, Utah.
+"These women's relatives also have a higher risk of breast, prostate and colon cancer," said Dr. Corrine Welt, chief of the division of endocrinology, metabolism and diabetes at the University of Utah Health in Salt Lake City, Utah.

-Welt and her colleagues began the study with the hypothesis that some women with primary ovarian failure and their relatives may be predisposed to cancers related to the reproductive system or hormones.
-Primary ovarian failure is a condition in which a woman's ovaries stop functioning normally before the age of 40.
+Welt and her colleagues began their study with the hypothesis that some women with primary ovarian failure and their relatives might be predisposed to reproductive or hormone-related cancers.
+Primary ovarian failure is a condition in which a woman’s ovaries stop functioning normally before age 40.

-Researchers identified 613 women with primary ovarian insufficiency and 165 women who had experienced early menopause from two health systems in Utah serving 85% of the population.
-They examined medical records from 1995 to 2021.
+The researchers identified 613 women with primary ovarian insufficiency and 165 women who had experienced early menopause from two health systems in Utah that serve 85% of the population.
+They reviewed medical records from 1995 to 2021.

-They found that women with early menopause had a twice the risk of breast cancer.
-This risk was increased nearly fourfold (borderline risk) for ovarian cancer.
+They found that women with early menopause had a two-fold increased risk of breast cancer.
+This risk was increased almost fourfold (borderline risk) for ovarian cancer.

-The risk of prostate cancer is increased by 1.3–1.6 times among first-, second-, and third-degree relatives (i.e., great-grandparents, cousins).
+The risk of prostate cancer is increased by 1.3–1.6 times in first-, second-, and third-degree relatives (i.e. great-grandparents, cousins).

-"Women whose infertility is due to low egg counts or who are experiencing early menopause should be screened regularly for breast cancer, especially if they have a family history of cancer," Welt said.
+"Women who have infertility due to low egg count or who are going through early menopause should be screened regularly for breast cancer, especially if they have relatives with cancer," Welt said.

-"General practitioners, gynecologists and fertility doctors should be aware that early menopause increases the risk of a number of diseases, and they should now know that breast cancer may be one of these diseases to look out for."
+"GPs, gynaecologists and fertility doctors need to be aware that early menopause increases the risk of a number of diseases, and they should now be aware that breast cancer may be one of these diseases to look out for."

 You are reporting a typo in the following text: